silanthro/otaro/docs/docs/learn/configure_tasks/yaml.md

 A `Task` is the basic building block in Otaro.
 Similar to DSPy, Otaro treats LLM calls like functions with inputs and outputs.

+When the config is specified via a YAML file, any [config optimizations](#adding-rules) will be saved in `<config_name>.optim.yml` and automatically loaded in future requests.
+In addition, a YAML config can also be [deployed as an API](../deploy_config.md).

 ## Quickstart

 ```yaml title="quickstart.yml"